-“The COVID pandemic forced us to prioritize and opt for quality over quantity,” says Sara Routhier, managing editor for the volunteer organization Outreach 360.
+“The COVID pandemic forced us to prioritize and opt for quality over quantity,” said Sara Routhier, managing editor for the volunteer organization Outreach 360.
 “We had been overspending on ‘luxury’ items, such as books, movies, cable, entertainment, restaurants, and should have been overpaying on our bills.”

 And while the pandemic proved that it’s impossible to prepare for every upcoming event, building a solid foundation and managing credit cards positively is increasingly attractive.

 Vipin Chahal, founder of the consumer assistance website Return Policy Guide, is now committed to building an emergency fund that he can tap into, if and when the need arises.
 He still worries about overspending and getting into debt, though, because of uncertainties in the market.

 “This is the best reason why I had been using my credit cards very carefully during the lockdown process,” said Chahal, who is more committed than ever to make all payments on time.